 A firewall is a system that prevents not only access by external networks, but also attacks on and intrusions to a local network.
 Firewalls can block potentially dangerous unauthorized access from external networks by restricting specified external IP addresses from accessing a network environment.
-Your wireless LAN router also has a similar function.
-Make sure to set a password on your wireless LAN router, and be careful when changing the settings.
 IP addresses can also be filtered using functions employed in a Canon MFP.

-Example of Screen for Firewall Settings
+■ Example of Screen for Firewall Settings